 With the new 200‑day limit:

-- 1‑year plans will include multiple certificate issuances throughout the term
+- Annual (formerly 1-year) certificates will include multiple certificate issuances throughout the term

 - 30 days before a certificate expires you should get back the credits to issue a replacement certificate